twangsd/Epigenetic_Aging_Mouse_livers/README.md

 # Epigenetic_Aging_Mouse_livers
-Ipython notebooks and associated scripts to generate figures for the manuscript entitled:<br> Epigenetic aging signatures in mice are slowed by dwarfism, calorie restriction and rapamycin treatment<br>
+Ipython notebooks and associated scripts to generate figures for the manuscript entitled:<br> Epigenetic aging signatures in mice livers are slowed by dwarfism, calorie restriction and rapamycin treatment<br>
 <br>
 In order to run these notebooks, you must have:<br>
 <br>